Comparing UCB (UCBJY) & The Competition

-UCB (OTCMKTS:UCBJY – Get Rating) is one of 346 public companies in the “Biotechnology” industry, but how does it contrast to its competitors?
-We will compare UCB to similar companies based on the strength of its institutional ownership, profitability, risk, valuation, dividends, earnings and analyst recommendations.
+UCB (OTCMKTS:UCBJY – Get Rating) is one of 347 public companies in the “Biotechnology” industry, but how does it contrast to its peers?
+We will compare UCB to similar businesses based on the strength of its institutional ownership, valuation, profitability, dividends, earnings, risk and analyst recommendations.

 Profitability